 Salvation is the change from the bondage of Satan to the moral image of Christ and to untroubled union with the Father through Christ.

-For in Christ neither circumcision availeth any thing, nor uncircumcision, but a new creature.
+For in Christ Jesus neither circumcision nor uncircumcision avails anything, but a new creation.
 (Galatians 6:15)